James McArdle: Career

-In 2011, McArdle played the role of Agathon in Emperor and Galilean by Henrik Ibsen at the National Theatre.
+In 2011 McArdle played the role of Agathon in Emperor and Galilean by Henrik Ibsen at the National Theatre.
 He was also Robin Hood in the 2011 RSC production of The Legend, adapted by Ella Hickson.

-In 2012, he starred as Harold Abrahams in Chariots of Fire, Mike Bartlett's stage adaptation of the film of the same title, which opened at London's Hampstead Theatre on 9 May and transferred to the West End on 23 June, running through to 5 January 2013.
+In 2012 he starred as Harold Abrahams in Chariots of Fire, Mike Bartlett's stage adaptation of the film of the same title, which opened at London's Hampstead Theatre on 9 May and transferred to the West End on 23 June, running through to 5 January 2013.

-In 2014, he played King James I of Scotland in Rona Munro's King James I, which was presented at the Edinburgh International Festival and the National Theatre.
+He portrayed King James I of Scotland in Rona Munro's King James I, which was performed at the National Theatre and the Edinburgh International Festival in 2014.